-We have a mixture of virtual and outdoor, in-person activities this summer.
-Check out our summer schedule to view those events.
 The church building remains closed and the church office and staff can be reached via phone and email during regular office hours (Monday-Friday, 10 a.m.-2 p.m.).

-Our primary worship service is a virtual-only service on Sundays at 11 a.m. until our indoor worship plan goes into effect (see above for more details).
-We stream this live service on our Facebook page as well as the worship page of our website and then save the videos so they can be viewed at a later time.
-This virtual service provides the most safety for our church family and allows those who could not attend in person an option to participate.
+Our worship service is a virtual-only service on Sundays at 11 a.m. until our indoor worship plan goes into effect (see above for more details).
+We stream this live service on our Facebook page as well as the worship page of our website, and then save the videos so they can be viewed at a later time.

-The outdoor service will be in our backyard by the playground at 7 p.m.
-In order to protect our church family and community, everyone who attends will be required to observe the following safety measures.
+In order to protect our church family and community, everyone who attends in-person activities will be required to observe the following safety measures.

 - Everyone age 5+ must wear a mask unless prevented to do so by a health condition.
 Masks will be available if you do not have one.